elephacking/attack-on-pycrypto-elgamal/README.md

 # Attack on the ElGamal implementation in PyCrypto

+*UPDATE:* PyCrypto's implementation does not only allow chosen-plaintext attachs, but also ciphertext-only attacks.
+In some sense, this is what our source code already does anyways.
+More precisely, the attacker computes the Legendre symbol of the ciphertext and correlates with the Legendre symbols of the public key and Elgamal's random coin ($g^r$).

+Here is the original README:

-Chosen plaintext attack on the ElGamal implementation in PyCrypto
+Chosen-plaintext attack on the ElGamal implementation in PyCrypto

 All versions of PyCrypto generate weak key parameters.
 Specifically, Elgamal encryption takes places over Z*_p where the DDH does not hold.
 By computing the Legendre symbol, the attacker breaks IND-CPA.